selimaynigul/llm-injection-generator/docs/FILE_OVERVIEW.md

 - Prompt a language model to generate potential injection payloads
 - Parse and split those payloads into generic reusable components ("genes")
 - Update the gene list used by the GA and map payloads into gene vectors
-- Save results in `ga_result_llm.csv` to feed into GA and GAN modules
+- Save results in `ga_result_chrome.csv` to feed into GA and GAN modules

 ---